 Save and create job option from the menu.

-Give the job a name and optional description.
-Note that you can
+Give the job a name and optional description, then click the

-Go back to the top level of the data refinery view by clicking on the flow asset under the
+Back on the top level of the data refinery view, click on the

-Profile tab will bring up a view of several statistics and histograms for the attributes in your data.
+Profile tab to bring up a view of several statistics and histograms for the attributes in your data.

 The median age of the applicants is 36, with the bulk under 49.